logar16/ScavengerWorld/README.md

     - WorldState
     - FullWorld
     - Simulator
-    - JsonWorldBuilder
-3. `SensoryDisplay` and how distance affects it
+4. `SensoryDisplay` and how distance affects it
 	- Keep in mind how this will be communicated to agents
-4. Tune configuration for Unit attributes
+5. Tune configuration for Unit attributes
-5. Configuration and creation for items (low-priority)
+6. Configuration and creation for items (low-priority)
-6. Finish mimicing the OpenAI gym interface
+7. Finish mimicing the OpenAI gym interface (low-priority)
-7. Test basic hand-crafted AI implementations
 8. Communication Protocol/API
 	- Should external clients request certain units or the whole world state?
 9. Write learning code elsewhere that can decide updates
 	- Could have multiple sources that are each in charge of a particular team?
 10. Simulator to await input from "external" agent.
-May be local implementation or a remote client written in another language
+May be a local implementation or a remote client written in another language
 11. Write rendering code elsewhere to make for a more fun game to watch/interact with
+    - Probably do it in React or Angular to take advantage of great UI tools
 12. Eventually optimize (after everything else is in place and if it turns out to be slow)
-13. Stepping for everything so things that need to know are stepped